 The French Boys Quadrilogy is available in four volumes through NQV Media.

-From the moment the Lumière Brothers first wowed audiences with their motion picture La Sortie des Ouvriers de l’usine Lumière to Georges Méliès groundbreaking A Trip to the Moon, France has remained the beating heart of cinema.
+From the moment the Lumière Brothers first wowed audiences with their motion picture La Sortie des Ouvriers de l’usine Lumière to Georges Méliès groundbreaking A Trip to the Moon, France has sat at the heart of cinema.
 In the years following the Lumière Brothers and Méliès, France would continue to break new ground in film.
-For example, Alice Guy-Blaché would blaze a path for women in filmmaking with L’enfant de la barricade in 1906.
-Meanwhile, France would equally pave the way for emerging LGBTQ+ representation on film with Club de femmes (1936), Olivia (1950) and the groundbreaking Un Chant D’Amour (1950).
-France has continued to view short-form films as an essential part of the cinematic landscape.
-And its commitment to the power and place of short films is never more evident than in the sphere of LGBTQ+ storytelling.
+For example, Alice Guy-Blaché would blaze a path for women with L’enfant de la Barricade in 1906, while LGBTQ+ representation would take a leap forward with Club de femmes (1936), Olivia (1950) and the groundbreaking Un Chant D’Amour (1950).
+In all these years, France has viewed short-form films as an essential part of the cinematic landscape, and its commitment to the short is ever-present in LGBTQ+ storytelling.

-It is, therefore, no wonder that NQV’s new collection of gay shorts, The French Boys, is split over four volumes with an incredible array of films that offer us some of the best LGBTQ+ short films available.
-Here each volume takes us to new places through journeys of love, family, grief, friendship, adolescence and identity.
-The result is a must-have collection of short films for anyone passionate about LGBTQ+ storytelling.
+NQV’s new collection of gay shorts, The French Boys, is split over four volumes and includes an incredible array of films.
+Each volume takes us to new places through journeys of love, family, grief, friendship, adolescence and identity in a must-own collection of short films for anyone passionate about LGBTQ+ storytelling.